tianyue58/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Examples:
 * `edit 1 c/Grab d/2021-12-20` Edits the company name and deadline of the 1st application to be `grab` and `2021-12-20` respectively.
 * `edit 2 p/UI designer` Edits the internship position of the 2nd application to be `UI designer`.

-### Deleting an application : `delete`

-Deletes the specified application from the address book.

-Format: `delete INDEX`

-* Deletes the application at the specified `INDEX`.
-* The index refers to the index number shown in the displayed application list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `list` followed by `delete 2` deletes the 2nd application in the address book.
-* `find Google` followed by `delete 1` deletes the 1st application in the results of the `find` command.

-### Clearing all entries : `clear`

-Clears all entries from the address book.

-Format: `clear`

-### Exiting the program : `exit`

-Exits the program.

-Format: `exit`

 ### Completing an application : `complete`

-Marks a specified entry in InternSHIP as completed, meaning the user has completed the application for that internship.
+Marks the specified entry in the list of applications as completed, meaning the user has completed the application for that internship.

 Format: `complete INDEX`

-* Marks an entry as completed at the specified `INDEX`
+* Marks the entry at the specified `INDEX` as completed
-* The `INDEX` refers to the number shown in the list.
+* The index refers to the index number shown in the displayed application list.
 * The index must be a positive integer e.g. 1, 2, 3,...

+Examples:

+* `list` followed by `complete 2` marks the 2nd entry in the application list as completed.

 ### Updating the application status : `accept/reject`